 1961 - Elder Gordon B. Hinckley dedicates the Philippines for missionary work at the American Battle Memorial Cemetery in Manila.

-1982 - Brigham Young University’s Lamanite Generation performance group embarks on a ground-breaking tour of the People’s Republic of China.
+1982 - Brigham Young University’s Lamanite Generation (now Living Legends) performance group embarks on a ground-breaking tour of the People’s Republic of China.

 1996 - American Mothers, Inc., names Carolyn M. Shumway, wife of BYU-Hawaii president Eric Shumway, the National Mother of the Year.

 1999 - One of the largest humanitarian events in the Church is held annually in conjunction with the BYU Women’s Conference.
 On this date, twenty-five thousand hygiene kits and other items for needy families were put together by some 5,000 women who attended.